NFDI4BIOIMAGE/training/_sources/content_types/publication.md

 This Comment is the first formal publication of the FAIR Principles, and includes the rationale behind them, and some exemplar implementations in the community.

-Tags: FAIR-Principles, Research Data Management
+Tags: FAIR-Principles, Research Data Management, Exclude From Dalia

 Content type: Publication